Homepage

 do_not_add_return_to_to_authorization_policies false By default, if the authorization policy fails and is set up to redirect, it automatically appends the return_to parameter.
 By setting the flag to true, the return_to parameter will not be appended

-escape_output_instead_of_sanitize false By default, any variable is sanitized before the output and treated as html and corrected, which is unideal as it can change the expected output.
-By setting this flag to true, the output will be escaped, not sanitized.
+escape_output_instead_of_sanitize true If disabled, any variable will be sanitized before the output and treated as html and corrected, which is unideal as it can change the expected output.
+By keeping this flag as true, the output will be escaped, not sanitized.
 We highly recommend setting this flag to true.

-graphql_argument_type_mismatch_mode warning Defines behavior when the argument type in the GraphQL query is wrong.
+graphql_argument_type_mismatch_mode error Defines behavior when the argument type in the GraphQL query is wrong.
 Possible values:

 warning - display warning message in log